 1. The DSLR – Your new best friend

-First and foremost you are going to want get yourself a nice DSLR.
+First and foremost, you are going to want get yourself a nice DSLR.
 Be sure to get one that comes with a lens, most commonly it’ll be an 18-55mm, as the camera body and lens will be the bread and butter to your photography.
-Now don’t kid yourself, this isn’t a cheap hobby.
-With that being said there are some great entry-level DSLR’s at reasonable prices.
-The Nikon D5100 and Canon EOS Rebel T3i are the first that come to mind.
-Both cameras boost excellent quality, ease of use, and a price point around $800 with a kit lens from certain retailers.
+Now don’t kid yourself; this isn’t a cheap hobby.
+With that being said there are some great entry-level DSLRs at reasonable prices.
 Then you will want to spend time learning everything there is to learn about your new camera.
 Don’t be afraid to pull out the manual and get acquainted.
 Knowing your camera means knowing your craft.

 2. A Tripod – Your three-legged acquaintance

-The next thing you should considering getting is a tripod.
+The next thing you should consider getting is a tripod.
 While it may not seem as important as some of the other items on the list I assure you that you’ll find yourself using it more often than not.
 Tripods are essential for sharp photographs in low-light or similar situations.
-They’re also needed for HDRs, Panoramas, and pictures using a slow shutter speed.
-A great starter tripod is the Oben AC-1410.
+They’re also needed for HDRs, panoramas, and pictures using a slow shutter speed.

-While it’s not exactly necessary, the more serious photographer will eventually find themselves wanting or needing another lens.
-The first deviation from their kit lens should be a telephoto lens.
+While it’s not exactly necessary, more serious photographers will eventually find themselves wanting or needing another lens.
+The first deviation from the kit lens should be a telephoto lens.
 This will open you up to a whole new world of photography that you may have not known existed.
-Nikon, Canon, and even third party lens-makers like Sigma offer great telephoto lenses.
+Nikon, Canon, and third party lens-makers like Sigma offer great telephoto lenses.
 Be careful that the lens you’re looking at is compatible with your current DSLR.
-As a Nikon man I recommend the Nikon 55-300mm f/4.5-5.6G or the Sigma 70-300mm f/4-5.6 (Sigma also offers this same lens for Canon).
+As a Nikon man, I recommend the Nikon 55-300mm f/4.5-5.6G or the Sigma 70-300mm f/4-5.6 (Sigma also offers this same lens for Canon).

-4. Adobe Lightroom 3 / Photoshop CS5 – Your digital darkroom
+4. Adobe Lightroom / Photoshop – Your digital darkroom

 If you want to get the most out of your work then you’re going to need some professional software to process your images.
 Adobe products are the industry standard for photo processing and enhancements.
 Lightroom and Photoshop work hand in hand to help photographers get the very best from their photographs.
-It’s not necessary to have both as Lightroom serves as an advanced processing tool; allowing you to do all things from cropping, exposure adjustment, color enhancements, sharpening and contrast adjustments, and even a bit more.
-Photoshop does all of the above and even more, but it is a touch more complicating to use, as well as much more expensive.
-If you’re serious about your work you’ll want to pick one if not both up.
+It’s not necessary to have both; Lightroom serves as an advanced processing tool, allowing you to do all things from cropping, exposure adjustment, color enhancements, sharpening, and contrast adjustments, and even a bit more.
+Photoshop does all of the above and even more, but it is a touch more complicated to use.
+If you’re serious about your work, you’ll want to pick one if not both up.